david-xander/TDD_Beck_examples_in_python/readme.md

 # TDD Beck's book examples (ONLY PART I written in Java) in python
-Only for the sake of practice, to keep me coding while reading it as I did with Percival's TDD book following the fancy goat and not the refactoring cat :)
+Only for the sake of practice, to keep me coding while reading it as I did with Percival's TDD book, thus following the fancy goat and not the refactoring cat :)

 I realized at ch8 that it'd be better to break things into steps.